tag-background-image

 Lando Norris

-Lando Norris has been one of the most consistent drivers in Formula 1 since he arrived at the pinnacle of motorsport.
-Joining McLaren in 2018 as a test driver and then making his F1 debut in 2019 at just 19, he has raced there for five years and continues to drive there during the 2024 season.
-His ability to maximise everything out of the car in every season has given him the reputation as one of the most talented drivers on the grid.
-At just 24 years old, his talent and growing experience in F1 means the British driver has many years left to challenge for a world title, which many believe he can achieve before his career is up.
+Lando Norris is a Formula 1 driver for McLaren.
+He joined McLaren in 2018 as a test driver and then made his F1 debut in 2019 at just 19.
+His ability to maximise everything out of the car every season has given him the reputation as one of the most talented drivers on the grid.
+At just 24 years old, his talent and growing experience in F1 means the British driver has many years left to challenge for a world title, which many believe he can achieve before his career ends.
+Norris won his first Grand Prix in May 2024.
+The Brit beat Max Verstappen in Miami.

 F1 Standings